Employment and employee benefits in Spain: overview

 Employees are not entitled to management representation.

-Employers must consult representatives of affected employees when they propose any of the following:
+Employers must consult workers' legal representatives when they propose any of the following:

 Employers must also consult employees on health and safety matters.